geneshki/.dotfiles/README.md

 file.
 The destination folder is cited also in config.properties.

 I am using this files to download pathogen and then all the plugins I need and use.

+For vim configuration independence, the vim-addon-local-vimrc is downloaded and a symlink is created to the parent directory.